maildropfilter(7) - man - phpMan

 include expression

-that file.
-Note that the include statement is processed when the current filter file
+file.
+Note that the include statement is processed when the current filter file is being

-is being executed.
-When maildrop reads the initial filter file, any syntax errors in
+executed.
+When maildrop reads the initial filter file, any syntax errors in the filtering

-NOT reported, because those files will not be read until the include statement is
+because those files will not be read until the include statement is itself executed.

 If the specified file does not exist, or if there are any syntax errors in the file,